pdmelo/4W6-Winter-2025/Notes/Week2/13-postgresql.md

 6. Copy the `.devcontainer/init.sql` file from E1.2 and paste it into the `.devcontainer/` folder for this exercise.

-7. In VS Code, hit `CMD/CTRL + SHIFT + P` and search + run `dev container: open folder in container`.
+7. In VS Code, hit `CMD/CTRL + SHIFT + P` and search + run `dev container: open folder in container` which is which is `1.3-postgresql`

+8.

    This is how your docker will show the new container.

    ![docker-postgesql](../../images/docker-13connect.png)

-8. In the terminal of VS Code, hit the `+` icon to open a new terminal instance.
+9. In the terminal of VS Code, hit the `+` icon to open a new terminal instance.
 Run `ls` to make sure you’re in the root directory of the exercise and that you see `package.json`.

-9. Run `npm install` to install all our dependencies.
+10. Run `npm install` to install all our dependencies.

    You should see this when its complete